 In striving to protect the giant panda, Schönbrunn Zoo is closely cooperating with the China Wildlife Conservation Association (CWCA).
 The zoo is disseminating its expertise in the framework of nature conservation management seminars and contributes financially to maintaining and establishing nature reserves. more information

-The bald ibis is among the most highly endangered bird species in the world.
-In Europe, the black bald ibis survived only in zoos and is currently being reintroduced in the framework of an international project.
-Schönbrunn Zoo takes the lead in an EU-funded LIFE project to save this endangered bird species. more information
+The Northern bald ibis is among the most highly endangered bird species in the world.
+In Europe, the black ibis only survived in zoos and is currently being reintroduced in the framework of an international project.
+Since 2022, Schönbrunn Zoo coordinates an EU-funded LIFE project to save this endangered bird species. more information

 Polar bear species protection project

-Climate change is literally causing the ice to melt away under the paws of Arctic polar bears.
-According to the most recent estimates, only about 20,000 polar bears still survive in the polar regions of the North.
-The zoo also supports the project of Polar Bears International, one of the major initiatives to save these bears. more information
+In the Arctic region, climate change is literally causing the ice to melt under the paws of polar bears.
+According to the most recent estimates, only about 20,000 polar bears still live in the polar regions of the North.
+The zoo supports the project of Polar Bears International, one of the major initiatives to save these bears. more information

 Barbary macaque species protection project